-The accounts receivable (AR) team sends invoices, processes payments and reconciles the books.
-It is a time-consuming process when completed manually, especially if you have to contact customers multiple times to track down payments.
-Accounts receivable automation software can do that work for you and free up your AR team to analyze the bigger financial picture, potentially helping to increase profitability.
+Your company provided goods or services to customers on credit, and now it’s time to collect.
+Successfully executing that transaction is the job of the accounts receivable (AR) team, which sends invoices, processes payments, and then reconciles the books.
+It’s a time-consuming process when completed manually, especially if you must contact customers multiple times to track down payments.
+Accounts receivable automation software can do much of that work for you and free up your AR team to analyze the bigger financial picture, potentially helping to increase profitability.

 What Is Accounts Receivable Automation?

-This software replaces the time-consuming manual tasks of the accounts receivable process, streamlining a company’s financial transactions with its customers and speeding up the credit-to-cash cycle — all those steps that need to be taken between a customer purchasing a product or service on credit and the company receiving payment for the order.
+Accounts receivable automation is exactly as it sounds—a way to automate the repetitive, tedious tasks that comprise the accounts receivable process needed to collect money that customers owe to the company.
+Successful accounts receivable automation speeds up the credit-to-cash cycle—all those steps that need to be taken between a customer purchasing a product or service on credit and the company receiving payment for the order.

 Key Takeaways

-- AR automation provides a business with more accurate data, allowing a company to improve its customer outreach by automatically generating invoices, emailing payment reminders and providing multiple payment options.
+- AR automation provides a business with more accurate data, allowing a company to improve its customer outreach by automatically generating invoices, emailing payment reminders, and providing multiple payment options.

 Accounts Receivable Automation Explained